KevTsN/LectureHallChecker/README.md

 This Python script checks what classes are happening inside Carleton University's lecture halls at the time the script runs. <br>
 Download the **monthly** iCalendar files from the lecture halls you would like to use, then add them to the ScheduleFiles folder.<br>
-These files are named by Carleton's building and room code (i.e. AB 000 or AB 0000), which is crucial to correctly displaying lecture hall code names.
+These files are named by Carleton's building and room code (i.e. AB 000 or AB 0000), which is crucial to correctly displaying lecture hall code names.<br>
+Merged classes will show two classes in the terminal, each with seperate course codes.<br>

 [Link to lecture hall schedules](https://booking.carleton.ca/index.php?p=RoomSearch&r=1) <br>